minzen/fullstack_harjoitustyo_frontend/README.md

 ## Executing the end-to-end tests

 The project includes a set of end-to-end tests implemented on top of the framework cypress.io.
 Running the tests locally can be achieved by executing the command _yarn run cypress:open_.
 Before this the backend has to be started with the command _yarn run e2e_.
 This triggers an initialization of an In-Memory MongoDB instance that can easily be restored to the desired state before the tests.
+Note: Verify the file _cypress.json_ contains a correct BASE_URL where the frontend to be tested can be reached, e.g. http://localhost:3000

 ## Used technologies